public-transport/gtfs-via-postgres/readme.md

     --routes-without-agency-id    Don't require routes.txt items to have an agency_id.
     --stops-without-level-id      Don't require stops.txt items to have a level_id.
                                   Default if levels.txt has not been provided.
+    --stops-location-index        Create a spatial index on stops.stop_loc for efficient queries by geolocation.
     --schema                      The schema to use for the database.
 Default: public
 Examples:
     gtfs-to-sql some-gtfs/*.txt | psql -b # import into PostgreSQL